 Eventually, wet soil will lead to root rot of the plants in your raised bed.
-If you are worried about this problem or live in an area that gets lots of rain, make sure to use a liner that is water-permeable.
+If you are worried about this problem or live in an area that gets lots of rain, make sure to use a garden liner that is water-permeable (more on this later).

 Raised Bed Liners Are Easily Damaged By Digging